survivejs/react-book/manuscript/implementing_kanban/04_handling_data_dependencies.md

 # Handling Data Dependencies

 So far we have developed an application for keeping track of notes in `localStorage`.
-Most importantly our system is missing the concept of `Lane`.
+To get closer to Kanban, we need to model the concept of `Lane`.
 A `Lane` is something that should be able to contain many `Notes` within itself and track their order.
 One way to model this is simply to make a `Lane` point at `Notes` through an array of `Note` ids.

 This relation could be reversed.
 A `Note` could point at a `Lane` using an id and maintain information about its position within a `Lane`.
 In this case, we are going to stick with the former design as that works well with re-ordering later on.

-## Extracting `Lanes`
+## Defining `Lanes`

 As earlier, we can use the same idea of two components here.
 There will be a component for the higher level (i.e., `Lanes`) and for the lower level (i.e., `Lane`).
 The higher level component will deal with lane ordering.
 A `Lane` will render itself (i.e., name and `Notes`) and have basic manipulation operations.